kevinaboy/portfolio-react/README.md

-# Getting Started with Create React App
+# React Portfolio

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is a recreation of my original [portfolio](https://github.com/kevinaboy/portfolio) created with a Bootstrap 4 resume theme [created by Start Bootsrap](https://github.com/startbootstrap/startbootstrap-resume).

+## Get Started with Create-React-App
-## Available Scripts
+### Available Scripts

 In the project directory, you can run: